 In my opinion, there’s nothing better than some sort of sweets alongside a piping hot cup of coffee.
 Or Hot tea or milk…anything goes with these super delish muffins.
 Yum.

-This Eggless Blueberry Muffins recipe is simple… It’s classic, it bakes perfectly every time, and it’s so insanely delicious!
+This Eggless Blueberry Muffin recipe is simple… It’s classic, it bakes perfectly every time, and it’s so insanely delicious!
 Plus, they bake up super fluffy and moist.

 The fresh blueberries add a wonderful tang and a gorgeous color.
 We are seriously obsessed with these.